 In the same year Barkan co-launched “Uncovered: Health Care Conversations with Ady Barkan,” an alternative forum where the Democratic presidential candidates could discuss health care issues in depth.
 Barkan was dissatisfied with the framing of health care issue by the journalists who were hosting the Democratic presidential debates.
 “The discussion on healthcare during [the] presidential debate was won by the insurance and pharmaceutical industries.
 They love the status quo, which helps them rake in billions and billions in profits every year, while the rest of us go bankrupt trying to figure out how to pay for medical care when disaster strikes.
 They have worked for years to focus moderators and the media on the costs of the solution, rather than the scale of the problem.”

-In the midst of his continued activist efforts, Barkan does not deny the fact that his time is running out.
+In the midst of his continued activist efforts, Barkan did not deny the fact that his time was running out.
 But he refuses to let that stop him.
-As he told ABC News in 2019, “[f]ighting for justice gives me purpose. ...
-I much prefer to focus on the struggle for our democracy than to focus on ALS...
-At the end of the day, I want to be remembered as someone …who fought to make the world a little more fair and just for all.
+As he told ABC News in 2019, “[f]ighting for justice gives me purpose. … I much prefer to focus on the struggle for our democracy than to focus on ALS… At the end of the day, I want to be remembered as someone …who fought to make the world a little more fair and just for all.
 And most of all, I just want Carl and [Willow, his new daughter] to be proud of me.”

 NOTE: Read more about Ady’s continuing activism, from 2019 until his death, on November 1, 2023, in the NPR obituary linked below.